openshift/training/beta-3-setup.md

 Once there is an endpoint listed, the curl should work.

+### Status Report, Captain!
+OpenShift provides a handy tool, `status`, to tell you a bit about the project/namespace you're operating in.
+As the `root` user, we can run this to learn about the *default* project:

+    osc status

+What's a project?
+Glad that you asked!

 ## Auth, Projects, and the Web Console
 ### Configuring htpasswd Authentication
 OpenShift v3 supports a number of mechanisms for authentication.
 The simplest